SerenCodes/task-manager-client/README.md

 ## Why I Built This

 I built this project to practice creating a full-stack application with authentication and user-specific data.
-I wanted to better understand how the frontend and backend interact, especially when handling secure data.
+I wanted to better understand how the frontend and backend work together, especially when handling secure data.